exercism/blog/posts/hello-world-machine.md

 #### The Slice 'n Dice

-Maybe the machine need to have its oil changed, the normal greeting message seem to be a bit mixed up.
+Maybe the machine need to have its oil changed, the normal greeting message seems to be a bit mixed up.

 ```python
 def hello() -> str: